Baloch Nationalist Army: Surrender of Gulzar Imam

 Gulzar Imam, the founder and leader of Baloch Nationalist Army, was arrested in a high-profile intelligence-based operation by Pakistan's Inter-Service Intelligence (ISI) on 7 April 2023.
 He was considered to be one of the key militant commanders operating in the Makran belt of Balochistan province.

-On 23 May 2023, Gulzar Imam alias Shambay appeared before media and announced his surrender to the law enforcement agencies of Pakistan.
+On 23 May 2023, Gulzar Imam (known by the alias of Shambay) had appeared before media and announced his surrender to the law enforcement agencies of Pakistan.
 He also urged other militants operating in the province to surrender and adopt a peaceful life, saying that rights could only be achieved through political and constitutional struggle.
-Gulzar also said that he sought apology from the family members of the people that he killed while serving as the head of BNA.
+Gulzar also said that he sought apology from the family members of the people that were killed while he was serving as the head of BNA.
 Following Gulzar's surrender, Sarfraz Bangulzai alias Mureed Baloch was appointed as the new head of the Baloch Nationalist Army (BNA).
 BNA's attacks in Pakistan had also considerably declined following the surrender of Gulzar.

+A new faction of the BNA had appeared shortly afterwards.
+It was led by Anwar Chakar.
+This faction had remained close to the militant groups of Baloch Raaji Aajoi Sangar.

 Surrender of Sarfaraz Bangulzai and fall of the group

 On 20 December 2023, Sarfaraz Bangulzai alias Mureed Baloch alongside 70 other militants, surrendered to the Government of Balochistan.
 Sarfraz said that he has quit violence and joined the national mainstream to play a constructive role in the development of the province and the country.
 Sarfraz joined the militancy in 2009 and carried out a number of attacks against civilians and law enforcement agencies of Pakistan.
-Sarfraz said that thousands of Baloch youth were killed during the past 20 years, adding that only in 2014, 155 innocent Baloch people were killed as they refused to give extortion to the militants.
+Sarfraz said that thousands of Baloch youth were killed during the past 20 years, adding that in 2014 alone, 155 innocent Baloch people were killed as they refused to give extortion to the militants.
 Sarfraz also said that he regretted his actions from the past 15 years.
 According to Sarfraz, he decided to surrender when he learned that his group was foreign funded and had the backing of India.
 Sarfraz alleged that India was responsible for funding militant groups in the province, and also urged other militant to surrender before the state.

-Commanders like Sarfraz and Gulzar have been at the forefront of a low-level insurgency in Balochistan for more than two decades.
+Commanders like Sarfraz and Gulzar had been at the forefront of a low-level insurgency in Balochistan for more than two decades.
 Experts have described their surrender as a significant boost for government of Pakistan.

+New split

+A new faction emerges in September 2024.
+It is a splinter group of the Anwar faction and is led by Beebarg.
+The group operates in both Pakistan and Iran.

 In April 2025, the Beebarg faction of BNA claimed responsibility in killing of eight Pakistani civilians in Sistan and Baluchestan Province in Iran.